AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/testing.md

     - A `SilentRequest` object with account information, OR
     - A `SilentRequest` object with the authority AND a `LoadTokenOptions` object with `clientInfo`, OR
     - A `SilentRequest` object with the authority AND a server response object with `client_info`

+An account will also be set in the cache based on the information provided above.

 See the code examples below: